codetalkio/codethoughts.io/posts/2023-10-07-the-stack-part-2.md

 In [the last post](/posts/2023-10-07-the-stack-part-1.html) we created our Control Tower structure with all of our AWS Accounts in it.
 In this post we will be automating our deployment process for each of these environments.
 See the full overview of posts [here](/posts/2023-01-29-the-stack.html#what-will-we-be-covering).

 This will include:

 - Workflow for bootstrapping our AWS Accounts for CDK ([see here](https://github.com/codetalkio/the-stack/blob/part-2-automatic-deployments/.github/workflows/cd-bootstrap.yml))
 - Workflow for deploying our CDK stacks, including synthesizing and testing before ([see here](https://github.com/codetalkio/the-stack/blob/part-2-automatic-deployments/.github/workflows/cd-deploy.yml))

-But first we must prepare our GitHub environments, setting it up with AWS credentials and configuring it with the environments we want to deploy to.
+But first we must prepare our AWS and GitHub environments, setting it up with credentials and configuring it with the environments we want to deploy to.

 <div></div><!--more-->